 - Making use of rental items that are needed infrequently

 - Using public library

 3. Increase item visibility

 We tend to duplicate purchase things when we do not find them.
 This could be easily avoided by using space organizers.
-These handy items can help you assort and categorise items.
-Done in a way to let you know what’s stored, these things allow you see what’s in the closet or a drawer.
+These handy items can help you assort and categorize items.
+Done in a way to let you know what’s stored, these things allow you to see what’s in the closet or a drawer.

-The organisers come in various types:
+The organizers come in various types:

 - Innerwear and clothing accessory organiser (preferably clear hanging bags with multiple pockets)